Account

 Paul Harvard

 Paul began his career as actor-musician working on award-winning productions for the National Theatre, in the West End and for regional theatres.
-He has led courses and trained actors for eighteen years, at a dozen of the leading conservatoires and universities in the UK – including Royal Central School of Speech and Drama, Drama Centre, MetFilm, Identity, GSA, Mountview, Rose Bruford, Webber Douglas, LCM and the Urdang Academy.
+He has led courses and trained actors for twenty years, at a dozen of the leading conservatoires and universities in the UK – including Royal Central School of Speech and Drama, Drama Centre, MetFilm, Identity, GSA, Mountview, Rose Bruford, Webber Douglas, LCM and the Urdang Academy.

 His first play GHBoy, was produced in 2020 by his own production company at the Charing Cross Theatre.
 The play was conceived during a writers’ course at the National Theatre and developed following grants from the Arts Council.